Stephen-Heff/football-api/README.md

 npm install
 ```

-3. Include your x-rapidapi-key and Google API key
+3. Include your x-rapidapi-key and Google API key in app.js file

 4. Start the API server:
 ```bash